UIUX working towards closing prisons [Archived]

 UIUX for USDOJ

-Working at Accenture Fjord via Capgemini Government Solutions for USDOJ’s “Capture” Project, part of USMS Intelligence Team.
+This work was completed via Accenture Fjord and Capgemini Government Solutions for USDOJ’s “Capture” Project, as part of USMS Intelligence Team.

 United States uses lots of pen and paper tactics, making it very easy to throw away damning evidence at the highest level of judiciary operations.